 The Most Important Thing You Can Do for Your Heart

-Recently, an Australian study reported physical inactivity to be the single biggest contributor to heart disease risk in women over 30.
+Research has consistently shown a link between regular physical activity and a lower risk of cardiovascular disease.
+In 2014, an Australian study reported physical inactivity to be the single biggest contributor to heart disease risk in women over 30.
 When researchers followed more than 32,000 women and calculated how smoking, high blood pressure, physical inactivity and being overweight contributed to their heart disease risk, they found that in younger women, smoking was the most important factor.
 But for older women—those in their 70s, for example—physical activity lowered their risk three times more than quitting smoking did; it lowered it even more than losing weight or lowering blood pressure.

 There's no underestimating the benefits of increasing your physical activity when it comes to heart disease risk and improving your overall quality of life.
 And of course, it extends far beyond that, also benefiting your cognitive health, bone health and mood.
 Additionally, exercise helps strengthen your muscles and reduces your risk for certain cancers.